Kinovarobotics/kinova-movo/docs/Concepts/c_using_demos.md

 movo_common/movo_ros/src/movo_action_clients:
 	move_base_action_client.py is an interface to drive Movo with a certain speed during a certain time.
 		_motion_vel: You can send velocity commands to the base.
 For example, if you send [v_x,v_y, v_z]=[1,2,3], you are sending a command of 1 m/s in x, a command of 2 m/s in y, and a rotation command of 3degrees/second.
 		_motion_dist: Instead of sending velocity commands, you can send distance commands.
-You tell the base to move in x, y, z.
+You tell the base to move in x, y, z(rotation).
 Basically, you are sending them to a relative position from its current positions.
 If you want, you can record the initial position and move the base in regard to the initial position. head_action_client.py is an interface to move the Kinect.
 		add_point: this functions takes two angular positions.
 Those positions corresponds to the pan_joint and tilt_joint.
 They also take a time (in second).
 The time corresponds to the start time to go to that trajectory.
 For example, obj=HeadJTASTest()